apache/tvm/docs/arch/pass_infra.rst

 these modern frameworks are able to conveniently add modules/layers to their containers and build up neural networks easily.

-The design of the Relay pass infra is largely inspired by the the hierarchical pass manager used in LLVM and the block-style containers used in the popular deep learning frameworks.
+The design of the Relay pass infra is largely inspired by the hierarchical pass manager used in LLVM and the block-style containers used in the popular deep learning frameworks.
 The major goals of the pass infra include: